 Zip the whole directory and upload it to HockeyApp (this is the same thing Visual Studio does for you when right-clicking on the project > HockeyApp > Distribute app…)

 Whether you choose 1 or 2 will affect how users install the app:

-If you choose 1), installing the app is easier, as the user will just click the “Download” button in the HockeyApp web page, and then click the downloaded file to install it.
+If you choose 1), installing the app is easier, as the user will just click the “Download” button on the HockeyApp web page, and then click the downloaded file to install it.

-Going for the option 2 means that a user will download a zip to the mobile device, opening that zip and then tapping on the .appxbundle file to finally install the app.
-Windows 10 Mobile cannot open zips out of the box, and so a third party app like Zip Archiver should be installed first.
+Going for option 2 means that a user will download a zip to the mobile device, open that zip and then tap on the .appxbundle file to finally install the app.
+Windows 10 Mobile cannot open zips out of the box, so a third-party app like Zip Archiver should be installed first.

 Why on earth would you want to make things harder with a zip file and why is it the default option in Visual Studio?
 See below on “Installing dependencies”

 To see better crash information and stack traces, right after the previous step, drag the .appxsym file to the HockeyApp page.
 Then, go to ProjectFolder/bin/ARM, zip the file YourAppName.pdb and drag YourAppName.zip to the same page.
 There is also a button to “Upload build or sym” and another to “Upload zipped .pdb”:

 To install any app compiled with a test certificate or coming from an untrusted source (like HockeyApp), the user needs to enable Windows developer mode on the device.
 Go to settings > Update & Security > For developers and select “Developer mode”:

 When you debug your app through a USB connected device, Visual Studio will install all dependencies for you in the background and everything will just work.
 However, other users trying to install your app will open the .appxbundle, install the app and it won´t appear anywhere on the device.
 Windows won´t let them know something wrong happened (the installation failed silently without errors).